 But as a result of that one sales rep’s presentation (which sold me on having a presence on the world wide web), I decided that I should have a website for myself, promoting my freelance work.

-So I signed up on Geocities in the mid-90's and created my first website.
+So I signed up on this new thing called Geocities back in 1994, and created my first website.
 It was nothing to sneeze at.
-It was just a simple, brochure-like web page, with contact information.
-(It was only later that I registered “SuccessDoctor.com.”)
+It was just a simple, brochure-like web page with contact information.
+(I later registered “SuccessDoctor.com.”)

 So going online, I decided to digitize my report and offer it for free, especially if people joined my email list.
 (As far as I can tell, I was one of the first ones to do this way back then.
 At least in the freelance marketing or copywriting business.)